-A vital piece of head coach Brad McMakin’s success in turning the Arkansas men’s golf team into a national contender year-in and year-out, Barrett Lais is in his ninth season as an assistant coach at his alma mater for the 2018-19 season.
+A vital piece of head coach Brad McMakin’s success in turning the Arkansas men’s golf team into a national contender year-in and year-out, Barrett Lais is in his 10th season as an assistant coach at his alma mater for the 2019-20 season.

 One of the top assistant coaches in college golf, Lais returned to Arkansas in 2010 following a two-year stint as an assistant coach at the University of Denver.
-During his eight years on staff at Arkansas, the Razorbacks have won 21 team titles, advanced to eight NCAA Regionals and five NCAA Championships.
+During his nine years on staff at Arkansas, the Razorbacks have won 23 team titles – including the 2019 SEC Championship and earned to nine NCAA Regional berths, advancing to five NCAA Championships.

 Lais and McMakin went the rookie route in 2016-17, bringing in the No. 1 freshman class in the country and quickly seeing the dividends on the course.
 The young squad captured two individual tournament titles and freshman Mason Overstreet went on a run for the ages during postseason play.

 Overstreet became the first rookie in Razorback history to finish even par at the SEC Championship and he followed that up with a sixth-place finish at the NCAA Baton Rouge Regional to qualify as an individual for the National Championship.

 The Kingfisher, Oklahoma, native never backed down on the national stage, posting rounds of 70-68-72-71 – 281 (-7) to finish as national runner-up and record the best Razorback finish in 54 years.
 He became the second player in school history to finish inside the top five at the National Championship, joining R.H.
 Sikes who won the program’s only National Title in 1963.